timebertt/thesis-controller-sharding/content/40-design.md

 ## Preventing Concurrency

 With the presented design, concurrent writes from different instances to the same API object are already prevented as long as object assignments don't change.
-To fulfill [requirement @sec:req-concurrency] concurrent mutating reconciliations must additionally be prevented when moving objects between shards.
+To fulfill requirement \ref{req:concurrency} concurrent mutating reconciliations must additionally be prevented when moving objects between shards.
 In this case, the sharder must ensure the old instance has stopped working on the given object before another instance picks it up.

 The first case that needs to be considered for this is when moving objects from a ready shard to another shard.